JI1FGX/DU9 Mindanao, Philippines Amateur Radio Diary IOTA OC-130

 The SWR is almost flat across the band.

-This one is also almost flat within the band.
+This one is also almost flat inside the band.

 I found the minimum SWR at 24.890MHz, which is 1.16.